 WHAT TO EAT:

-My philosophy is simple- I made it to Hawaii, which is a 10 hour journey by expensive plane, so I am going to spend some money on food.
-I also have a limited budget.
+My philosophy is simple- I made it to Hawaii, which is a 10 hour journey on an expensive plane ride, so I am willing to spend some money on food.
+I unfortunately do have a limited budget.
+What to do?

-So, some food tricks before I tell which restaurants are worth the big bucks for fresh fish.
-Also, pineapple and coconut are classic and delicious, but search for lilikoi (passionfruit), taro or poi (like a purple sweet potato), and guava nectar on menus.
+First, some food tricks before I tell which restaurants are worth the big bucks for fresh fish.
+Also, pineapple and coconut are classic and delicious, but search for lilikoi (passionfruit), taro or poi bread (like a purple sweet potato, it takes great), and guava nectar on menus.
 They know how to make these tropical flavors shine on the islands!